Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 14. Pukaskwa National Park, ON

 Ontario, home to Canada’s capital city, Ottawa, and largest city, Toronto, is also blessed with five national parks.
 All five of Ontario’s national parks are located in the far south of the province, bordering on the Great Lakes and the United States.
-These include the three smallest national parks in Canada, not to mention Canada’s only National Urban Park, Rouge, in the greater Toronto area.
+These include the three smallest national parks in Canada, not to mention Canada’s only National Urban Park, Rouge National Urban Park.
+Located right in Greater Toronto, it’s an easy fit in any visitor’s Toronto itinerary.

 Pukaskwa National Park sits on the north shore of Lake Superior, the largest lake in the world.
 The park is filled with boreal forests and protects the longest undeveloped shoreline in the entire Great Lakes region.
 Pukaskwa is known for backcountry camping and the 60-kilometer Coastal Hiking Trail.